Saturday, August 6, 2022

 Please post a photo of you on social media with your sign and make sure to tag @CityMission1941

 to download for your Mission Possible Run!
 They will remind you of what is great about America and underscore the debt we owe to the veterans who have, for centuries, protected our precious freedoms.

 Crabtree Kovacicek Veterans House

 Mission President/CEO Dean Gartland had long dreamed of a program for homeless veterans.
 Along with having a son who is a Marine Corps combat veteran, he has had countless experiences with veterans who needed a place to heal right in our own back yard.
-"They served us, now let's serve them" became the mantra of the City Mission as the $2.8 million dollar veteran's facility was added to City Mission's Capital Campaign.
+"They served us, now let's serve them," became the mantra of City Mission as the $2.8 million dollar veteran's facility was added to City Mission's Capital Campaign.

 The City Mission is grateful for each individual who has served in the military, and because of this, we have devoted a 22-bed residence in our program specifically to this population: The Crabtree Kovacicek Veteran’s House, opened in July 2018.

 Our veteran residents participate in the Life Recovery Program and also receive care from local veterans’ services.
 Research shows that veterans recover best when they are in fellowship with, and surrounded by other veterans.
 The City Mission continues to build and strengthen relationships with Veterans’ organizations and has created a program that meets the specific needs of this population.